hackintoshrao/advance-lane-finding/writeup_template.md

 - Using these points calibrate the camera to obtain the camera matrix and distortion co-efficients.
 - Use this information to Undistort the images taken from the camera using the  `cv2.undistort` function.
 - `result/chess_board_corners` contains the images with corners of the chess board drawn.
+- [Here is the code](https://gist.github.com/hackintoshrao/5b40dd4a1ba814c7fb26569f50510e23) for calibrating the camera and       undistorting the image.
 - Below is the undistorted chess board image.
 ![Undistorted image][./result/test_undist.jpg]